Space debris: Harpoon

 The RemoveDEBRIS mission plan is to test the efficacy of several ADR technologies on mock targets in low Earth orbit.
-In order to complete its planned experiments the platform is equipped with a net, a harpoon, a laser ranging instrument, a dragsail, and two CubeSats (miniature research satellites).
+In order to complete its planned experiments, the platform is equipped with a net, a harpoon, a laser ranging instrument, a dragsail, and two CubeSats (miniature research satellites).
 The mission was launched on 2 April 2018.

 Recycling space debris

 Metal processing technologies to melt space debris and transform it into other useful form factors are developed by CisLunar Industries.
 Their system uses electromagnetic heating to melt metal and shape it into metal wire, sheet metal, and metal fuel.

-Reusing space debris
+One long-standing approach to protecting satellites is a Whipple shield—a two-stage affair which places an outlying bumper a few centimetres above a main shield, both of which are typically made of aluminium.
+The bumper breaks an incoming object into a spray of smaller, less energetic fragments that the main shield can then stop more easily.
+But this arrangement is bulky and heavy.
+So most satellites simply take their chances behind aluminium panels stiffened with a honeycomb also made of that metal.
+These offer only limited protection from debris.

+Armour

+Satellites are typically shielded behind aluminium panels stiffened with an aluminium honeycomb.
+Instead, Whipple shields include a bumper placed a few centimetres above a main shield, both typically of aluminium.
+The bumper is intended to break debris into smaller, less energetic fragments that the shield then deflects.
+The device is considered to be heavy and offer limited protection.

+Hand-sized composite tiles, under development by Atomic-6, are 2.5cm thick and weigh about as much as a phone.
+The company claimed that they stop pea-sized aluminium projectiles traveling at 7.2 km/s.
+They vaporise rather than deflect (metal) debris.

+Another approach combines Kevlar with Nextel, a woven ceramic.
+It is targeted at smaller, less expensive spacecraft where light weight is essential.

+Another design combines aluminium, Kevlar and carbon fibre-reinforced resin.
+It uses 3D printing and embeds voids throughout.
+These voids act as Whipple mini-shields, fragmenting and deflecting debris.

+Aluminium foam with ~5mm voids was tested by NASA, which reported that a foam around 6mm thick provided the same protection as a Whipple shield of twice the weight.

+Reuse

 A propulsion system dubbed the Neumann Drive has been developed in Adelaide, South Australia, and first sent into space in June 2023.
 Metal space junk is converted into fuel rods, which can be plugged into the Neumann Drive, "basically converting the solid metal propellant into plasma".
-The Drive will be used by American space companies which already carry nets or robotic arms to capture orbital waste.
-The thruster enables these satellites to return to Earth with the waste they have collected, allowing it to be melted down to make more fuel.
+The Drive is intended to be used by American space companies which already carry nets or robotic arms to capture orbital waste.
+The thruster would enable these satellites to return to Earth with the waste they have collected, allowing it to be melted down to make more fuel.